intuition-dev/mbCLIx/docsSrcIntro/src/about.md

 _mbake_ generates static sites, but it also supports making those sites dynamic with API calls and data feeds such as from JSON.

-_mbake_ helps is another example of a http://staticgen.com webapp.
+_mbake_ helps is another example of a http://staticgen.com web-app.

 _mbake_ includes sample starters apps for CRUD.
 After you are comfortable with mbake, check out B-M-SPA and Meta.